hardyyb2/react-conditional-match/README.md

 A lightweight and flexible React component for conditional rendering that supports multiple matches and fallbacks.

+Use it to implement complex rendering logic without having to write complex conditional logic with ternaries or if-else blocks.

 [DEMO](https://stackblitz.com/edit/vitejs-vite-sz2s9x)

 ## Features

+- **Multiple render conditions**: With ConditionalMatch, you can specify multiple conditions for rendering different components based on the current state of the application.

 - **Supports multiple matches**: Use the <code>ConditionalMatch </code>component to render multiple children based on the conditions you define.
 The component will render all children that match the condition.
 - **Supports fallback**: Use the "fallback" prop to provide a fallback for when none of the children match the condition.
+- **TypeScript support**: ConditionalMatch is built with TypeScript and provides type definitions for easy integration into TypeScript projects.
 - **Lightweight and flexible**: The ConditionalMatch component is small and can be easily integrated into any React project.
-Use it to implement complex rendering logic without having to write complex conditional logic with ternaries or if-else blocks.

 ## Installation